BY MOLLY | EVERYTHINGSHIHTZU.COM

 Whether you want your Shih Tzu’s coat long or short, there’s a haircut that fits you and your pup’s style.

 Shih Tzu are often recognized by their long, flowing coats, which can take a lot of time and effort to properly maintain.

-Often, Shih Tzu parents opt for an alternate haircut for their pup; a style that might be a little easier to handle, or perhaps one that might be more comfortable for their dog.
+Often, Shih Tzu owners opt for an alternate haircut for their pup; a style that might be a little easier to handle, or perhaps one that might be more comfortable for their dog.